rmcelreath/rethinking/ERRATA.md

 page 243: In the paragraph following box "R code 8.3", when discussing the prior for alpha, which was `Normal(1, 1)` in m8.1, it is adjusted to `Normal(0, 0.1)` when it should be `Normal(1, 0.1)`

+page 255: next-to-last paragraph: "When we have two variable", "variable" should be "variables"

 ## 1st Edition

 page 13: "What does mean to take a limit..." is missing the word "it".